mendix/docs/content/howto/general/minimize-number.md

 ## 1 Introduction

 Mendix has a completely stateless architecture.
 All the application state that was kept in the Mendix Runtime in earlier versions is now kept by the Mendix Client in the browser.
-By “state,” we mean non-persistable entities (NPEs) and persistable entities that have not yet been committed to the database.
+By *state* we mean non-persistable entities (NPEs) and persistable entities that have not yet been committed to the database.

 This new approach has important advantages, such as the ability to easily scale the app horizontally.
 However, there are also some new things to keep in mind when developing for this new architecture, in order to prevent performance degradation of the Mendix Client.

 ## 2 Overview

-The stateless architecture means that all temporary objects are stored in the Mendix Client (browser), instead of in the Mendix Runtime.
+The stateless architecture means that all temporary objects are stored in the Mendix Client (browser) instead of the Mendix Runtime.
 However, since the objects are used in microflows, the Mendix Runtime will need them to be able to execute a microflow.
 For this reason, the state is transferred by the browser to the server when a request is sent.

 The Mendix Client that runs in the browser determines which objects are relevant for the current page and microflows you want to execute.
 It does this based on the possibility of retrieving objects from the microflow parameters by following the relations from that object.
 Only objects that can be retrieved are transferred to the server to optimize performance.
 However, since there are many flexible ways to retrieve objects, Mendix must be conservative in this.
 There will often be more objects sent than are strictly necessary to be able to execute a microflow.

 After a microflow has run, any new objects or updates to existing objects that were made are returned to the Mendix Client.
 The Mendix Client can then update its state and refresh any objects on the current page if necessary.
 This is only done for NPEs and for persistable objects that are on the current page.

-The following diagram shows the flow of objects in the new architecture in detail:
+The following diagram shows the flow of objects in detail:

 ![](attachments/minimize-number-of-objects-in-session/object_flow.png)